401 KAR 4:140. Wild rivers change of use permit standards.

 Section 16.
 Additional Standards Specific to Underground Mining.
 (1) No surface disturbance resulting from underground mining shall occur within the buffer zones of streams and other surface waters within a wild river corridor.

 (2) Drainage from any surface disturbance resulting from underground mining shall be controlled following the guidelines contained in "Best Management Practices for Surface Coal Mining," published in 1984 and adopted by reference herein.
-Copies of this document can be obtained from the Division of Water, 200 Fair Oaks Lane, Frankfort, Kentucky.
+Copies of this document can be obtained from the Division of Water, 300 Sower Boulevard, Frankfort, Kentucky 40601.

 (3) Mine surface entrances shall be located outside a wild river corridor wherever possible.